nestauk/nlp-link/docs/page1.md

 [((('2433/04', 'Statistical data scientists'), ('2433', 'Actuaries, economists and statisticians'), '2425'), 'Data scientist'), ((('6131/99', 'Nursing auxiliaries and assistants n.e.c.'), ('6131', 'Nursing auxiliaries and assistants'), '6141'), 'Assistant nurse'), ((('2422/02', 'Financial advisers and planners'), ('2422', 'Finance and investment analysts and advisers'), '3534'), 'Financial consultant')]
 ```

+This nested list gives information about the most similar SOC codes for each of the three inputted job titles.
+The most similar extended SOC for "data scientist" was 'Statistical data scientists - 2433/04'.

+More about this output format is explained in the [SOCMapper page](https://github.com/nestauk/nlp-link/blob/main/nlp_link/soc_mapper/README.md#soc_output).

 ## 📖 Read more

 Read more about the methods and evaluation of the SOCMapper [here](https://github.com/nestauk/nlp-link/blob/main/nlp_link/soc_mapper/README.md).